Give today to support disadvantaged people across the UK. Donate now.

 Who we are

 This statement explains how we collect and use information about you when you interact with Global’s Make Some Noise.
-This statement only applies to Global’s Make Some Noise: for more information about Global Media & Entertainment’s general privacy practices please click here.

 What personal information do we collect about you?